OlivierSohn/hamazed/BACKLOG.md

 - fix display of level

+- fix order of displayed ammos changing according to last ship that fired

+- add player name in front of corresponding ammo

+- when player press a key to restart: it waits for other player to also press a key to restart we could display "waiting for other players to press a key..."

 - the info "game ended" is sent when player presses play. then server verifies outcome and computes next world.